-(17) Because the colour of wine or olives is natural to them and inseparable from them.
-A mikweh so coloured would appear to be not a mikweh of water, as prescribed by the Torah, but a mikweh filled with wine or with the sap of olives.
+(17) Because the color of wine or olives is natural to them and inseparable from them.
+A Mikweh so colored would appear to be not a Mikweh of water, as prescribed by the Torah, but a Mikweh filled with wine or with the sap of olives.

-(18) In the case of a mikweh containing less than 40 se'ahs which may not be increased by drawn water.
+(18) In the case of a Mikweh containing less than 40 se'ahs which may not be increased by drawn water.